FZRKexEr/vim-config/README.md

 # vim-config

-Strive to simplify VIM configuration.
+Single file VIM configuration.
 It covers most of the functions required by competitive programming.

 - C++ syntax check
 - C++ compile and run
+- Submit code to AtCoder
+- Automatic completion
-- File management
+- Template

-- Data generation and testing
+And some things I like.

+- Customized startup interface
+- Excerpts from Haruki Murakami's book

+# The Basic

+VIM configuration without plug-ins (Windows GVIM only).
+Just copy [basic.vim](./basic.vim).

 # Install

 Copy [vimrc.vim](./vimrc.vim) to `.vimrc` (macOS/Linux) or `_vimrc` (Windows).